scheemik/hammerspoon_window_arranger/README.md

 # Hammerspoon Window Arranger

 A [Hammerspoon](https://github.com/Hammerspoon) script to rearrange windows to a fixed configuration on MacOS, when you have multiple Spaces and multiple monitors.
+There are other solutions out there, but they generally don't handle moving windows between Spaces.

 ## Why